Uzbek, Northern in Russia

 When the Soviet Union broke up in 1991, the Central Asians controlled by Moscow became independent of Russian rule.
 In Azerbaijan and Afghanistan, Uzbeks speak the Southern Uzbek dialect which is mutually intelligible with Northern Uzbek.
 The main differences are about the grammar and certain loan words from other languages.
 Those in Turkmenistan and Kyrgyzstan speak Northern Uzbek.

-There are large Uzbek communities in Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan, as well as small communities in many other nations, including Belarus, Turkey, Azerbaijan and even the United States.
-They can also be found in Russia.
+There are large Uzbek communities in Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan, as well as small communities in many other nations, including Belarus, Turkey, Azerbaijan and even the United States.
+Some live in Russia, usually in urban centers like Moscow.

 What Are Their Lives Like?